ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 - Do NOT expect me to reply right away (I may not reply on time).
 - If you have an emergency, talk to me later during class or office hours.
 - I strongly encourage you to ask questions about the syllabus, covered material, and assignments during class time or lab discussions.
-- I'm old school and prefer to have conversations in person rather than via email, thus allowing us to get to know each other better and fostering a more collegial learning atmosphere.
+- I prefer to have conversations in person rather than via email, thus allowing us to get to know each other better and fostering a more collegial learning atmosphere.

 ### Academic Honesty